What’s in the Water?

 A large fishing boat is pulled up next to a salmon net.
 A large tube in hanging over the boat, into the net where it gets ready to vacuum the fish up

-Due to fishing restrictions and the decline in wild population of Atlantic salmon, the United States imports salmon from other countries like Chile, Norway, and Canada.
-The utilization of net-pen farms can reduce carbon emissions from import, while supporting a healthy and sustainable fishing practice.
+Due to consumer demand, the United States imports salmon from other countries like Chile, Norway, and Canada.
+The utilization of net-pen farms can reduce carbon emissions from import, while supporting a healthy and sustainable aquaculture practice.

 From the outside, RAS facilities look like large buildings.
 Depending on the size of the facility, there may be just one building or a series of buildings on the same property.
 Facilities are located close to a municipal or underground water source and are typically multiple acres of land.